mkoura/antithesis/docs/blog/2025-05-01-poc-results.md

 - Reproduce already known bugs, aka.
 [Brown M&Ms](https://www.smithsonianmag.com/arts-culture/why-did-van-halen-demand-concert-venues-remove-brown-mms-from-the-menu-180982570/)
 - Discover new, unknown bugs
 - Engage with the Core team to gather early feedback and build Cardano specific test environment (properties, [test composer](https://antithesis.com/docs/test_templates/)...)
-- Outline how to manage Antithesis as a community resource in the future
+- Outline how Antithesis can benefit the community in the future

 ### The Teams

 This initiative brought together expertise from both organizations:

 * On the Cardano side, people from the HAL, Network and Infrastructure team at the Cardano Foundation, as well as involvement of engineers from IOE's Consensus team
-* On the Antithesis side, consultant and engineers from the development and support team.
+* On the Antithesis side, solution engineers to support the team.

-### PoC Journey and Milestones

-Our one-month journey with Antithesis progressed rapidly:

-- **April 2nd**: PoC kickoff with repository setup, process sketching, and communication access
-- **April 4th**: First successful run using a P2P script developed at Cardano Foundation
-- **April 7th**: Blog site and inaugural post published
-- **April 9th**: Requested introduction of new fault types for specific scenario testing
-- **April 10th**: Successfully reproduced a network P2P bug and began integrating cardano-tracer with custom properties
-- **April 16th**: Set up SSO for the multiverse debugging tool
-- **April 21st**: Discovered and confirmed a previously unknown bug in the Consensus layer
-- **April 23rd**: Demonstrated the Multiverse debugger with the Consensus team
-- **April 25th**: Antithesis team's report
-- **April 30th**: Regroup and recap

 ### Results and Achievements